dfaranha/au-syssec-f24-exercises/06_transport_layer_security/readme.md

 We do not require any new dependencies for this exercise beyond what was installed in the last exercise.
 Make sure to have Wireshark and `mitmproxy` installed in your VM in bridged mode.

 **Observation**: If your VM is not working you can also install Wireshark and `mitmproxy` in your own host machine.
 In that case, replace referrences to IP address `192.168.1/2.Z` with `192.168.1/2.Y` as per the diagram below.
+There are also some hints and troubleshooting information [in this page](hints.md).
+Make sure to check it if you have problems or if you are running a native enrivonment without support to virtualization (such as an ARM-based Mac).

 ### Network Layout and Preparation